 The rice paddies shimmered golden in the afternoon sun.
-Then just around the corner a huge crowd of golden spiders crawled onto me.
+Then just around the corner, a huge crowd of golden spiders crawled onto me.
 No, I wasn’t in a horror movie, I was visiting a Tibetan exhibition called “The Rice Way” in a gallery in the Beijing 798 Art Zone, a hip side of the city.
-Also the paintings and the sculptures were mainly executed in gold, brown, blue and copper.
-The building, in which the exhibition was held, was surrounded by Tibetan prayer flags and the entrance guarded by a golden horse and a golden rhinoceros.
+Also, the paintings and sculptures were mainly executed in gold, brown, blue, and copper.
+The building, in which the exhibition was held, was surrounded by Tibetan prayer flags, and the entrance was guarded by a golden horse and a golden rhinoceros.

 Beijing 798 wasn’t always an Art Zone.
-In 1951 it was just one factory for electronic components which became soon part of a larger of a complex called Joint Factory 718.
-In the early 1950s there was high demand for electronical products which led to the construction of industrial plants of 640.000 square metres on the grounds of Dashanzi, back then farmland northeast of Beijing, and nowadays how the Beijing 798 Art Zone is also called.
-East German architects and designers of the former DDR imported the Bauhaus-style.
+In 1951 it was just one factory for electronic components which became soon part of a larger complex called Joint Factory 718.
+In the early 1950s, there was high demand for electronic products which led to the construction of industrial plants of 640.000 square meters on the grounds of Dashanzi, back then farmland northeast of Beijing, and nowadays how the Beijing 798 Art Zone is also called.
+East German architects and designers of the former DDR imported the Bauhaus style.
 But 798 wasn’t only a workplace.
 The workers and their families lived and had a social life there with lots of amenities and events.
 This continued until the late 1970s to the 1990s when more and more of the factories were disused and the workers and their families left.
 By and by contemporary artists of all art forms moved to Dashanzi.
-Nowadays the Beijing 798 Art Zone is a hip side of the city, an accumulation of galleries and exhibitions, street art, handicraft shops, bookstores, fashion boutiques, cafés and restaurants.
+Nowadays the Beijing 798 Art Zone is a hip side of the city, an accumulation of galleries and exhibitions, street art, handicraft shops, bookstores, fashion boutiques, cafés, and restaurants.

 An afternoon in the Beijing 798 Art Zone

 I headed to the Beijing 798 Art Zone for the first time in September 2014.
-I had heard a lot of great things about it so I decided to go myself there during my third visit to Beijing, although it is meanwhile quite touristy, not as much as the Tiananmen Square and the Forbidden City, the Temple of Heaven or the Summer Palace but it is also not a hidden gem anymore.
+I had heard a lot of great things about it so I decided to go there during my third visit to Beijing.
+It is not as touristy as Tiananmen Square and the Forbidden City, the Temple of Heaven, or the Summer Palace – however, it is also not a hidden gem anymore.

-The driver dropped me of at the main road and pointed on the other side of road, apparently demonstrating that there was the main entrance.
+The driver dropped me off at the main road and pointed to the other side of the road, apparently demonstrating that there was the main entrance.
 While the area seemed to be new to me at the beginning the surroundings became familiar after a few steps.
-I was in the same block like 19 months before which was block E. At first I passed by the same modern figures, galleries and shops like last time but then I took a different way and discovered a new area.
+I was in the same block 19 months before which was block E. At first, I passed by the same modern figures, galleries, and shops as last time but then I took a different way and discovered a new area.

-I encountered different sculptures and figures, walked by an Audi site and eventually reached two huge tanks which apparently inhabited exhibitions.
-While one of them was closed the other one was home of a 3D amusement place named “My Ocean”.
+I encountered different sculptures and figures, walked by an Audi site, and eventually reached two huge tanks which apparently inhabited exhibitions.
+While one of them was closed the other one was home to a 3D amusement place named “My Ocean”.
 I continued to another huge tank called the “Gasometer” where art students had organized a fashion show, apparently as part of their graduation.
-All of them were festively dressed, they were hugged by families and friends and presents were given to them.
+All of them were festively dressed, they were hugged by families and friends, and presents were given to them.

 These tanks host exhibitions